hm123450/ChangingGroundingBenchmark/README.md

 ### Benchmark test

-We release the test data used in our paper in the `outputs/query_analysis` folder today.csv and yesterday.csv [cache](https://huggingface.co/datasets/miao1108316/changinggroundingcache)
+We release the test data used in our paper today.csv and yesterday.csv, and category_judger cache in [cache](https://huggingface.co/datasets/miao1108316/changinggroundingcache)

 #### 1. Prepare test samples